Steinaker State Park

 What You’ll Remember

 Accessibility is key: situated only a few miles north of Vernal, Utah, Steinaker State Park makes a great base for your exploration of the surrounding area.
 Pack a lunch and go adventuring.
 Hunt for fossils over at Dinosaur National Monument.
-Spend a day rafting on the Green River through Split Mountain, mountain bike the awesome trails at McCoy Flats, visit Fremont petroglyphs in nearby Dry Fork Canyon, study the past at the Utah Field House of Natural History Museum, or go searching for dinosaur foot prints over at Red Fleet State Park.
+Spend a day rafting on the Green River through Split Mountain, mountain bike the awesome trails at McCoy Flats or Buckskin Hills Recreation Complex, visit Fremont petroglyphs in nearby Dry Fork Canyon, study the past at the Utah Field House of Natural History Museum, or go searching for dinosaur foot prints over at Red Fleet State Park.
 The list goes on and on.

 Back in camp at Steinaker State Park, which offers standard hookup amenities suitable for RVs and tents, you can sit back and watch the horizon light up with the setting sun as your fish is grilling on the barbeque.
 Tomorrow is another day full of options; you can catch more fish, relax and swim, pull out the map to drive to a nearby attraction or head out for another adventure, but for now you can relax.